mvolkmann/blog/src/htmx.md

 hx-trigger="keyup changed delay:500ms"
 ```

+The "changed" modifier causes the HTTP request to
+only be sent if the value of the input has changed.
+For example, using the arrow keys to move the cursor does not change the value.

+The "delay" modifier adds debouncing so an HTTP request is
+only sent when the user briefly stops typing, not for every change.

 Events can be filtered so they only trigger in specific circumstances.
 This is specified in square brackets after an event name.
 For example, `click[shiftKey]` only triggers when